-Combatants for Peace is laying the groundwork for a peaceful and secure future for both Israelis and Palestinians.
+Combatants for Peace is laying the groundwork for a peaceful and secure future for both Palestinians and Israelis.
 The Combatants work together to build bridges so that the humanity of all is recognized and respected.
 CfP demonstrates, through the community it has built, that there is an alternative to violence.
 For more than a decade Combatants for Peace has modeled its vision on freedom, security, democracy, dignity, and respect for all.
 It is based on these values that the CfP strives to end the occupation.
 Military occupation cannot be reconciled with any of these core values.

 - Combatants for Peace is Unique.